swadeley/pulp_installer/docs/index.md

 be helpful, but even if you are new to Ansible, this section will get you started, or you can try the Vagrant installations to bypass the Ansible boilerplate.

-First, you will need to configure SSH between your control node and your managed node.
-With Ansible, typically this is done via the following to eliminate the need to enter a password:
+On the managed node, ensure SSH is running and enable password-less login from the control node:

 ```bash
 ssh-copy-id <managed_node_username>@<managed_node>
 ```

-When you can SSH into the managed node without a password, you are ready to move to the next step.
+On the control node, add the managed node's host name or IP address to `/etc/ansible/hosts`.

-Ensure that Ansible can communicate with the managed node.
+Ensure that Ansible on the control node can communicate with the managed node:

 ```bash
 ansible all -i <managed_node>, -m ping -u <managed_node_username>
 ```

-Also, like many Ansible roles/collections, these roles are idempotent.

 Roles
 -----